What is included in Free Supersizing?

 Cleanup of "A" component is very tricky.
 Do not use water to clean up the "A" component chemical.
 Be sure to wear nitril or butyl rubber gloves and proper respiratory equipment.
 For a small amount of chemical, saturate a rag with dish soap and wipe it up.
 Be sure to do this while the chemical is still liquid.
 Be aware that there will most likely be a stain.
 For larger amounts of chemical, refer to the Material Safety Data Sheet, Section 6 for instructions to deal with a chemical spill.

 What is the best way to store foam?

-Make sure you store it at the right temperatures, keep the boxes upright, and use the gun a MINIMUM of once per week (even more often in humid climates) to stream the chemicals into a waste bin.
+Make sure you store it between 40 degrees and 100 degrees Fahrenheit.
+Keep the boxes upright, and use the gun a minimum of once per week once opened (even more often in humid climates) to stream the chemicals into a waste bin.
 Failure to use the gun regularly results in an uneven discharge of chemicals.